-More than one in six people in England and Wales having an ‘activity limiting’ health problem or disability.
+More than one in six people in England and Wales have an ‘activity limiting’ health problem or disability.
 British and international visitors from this market segment currently spend over £3 billion on overnight tourism trips in England each year.
 In short, improving your accessibility could improve your business.

 There are three aspects all businesses need to address to provide access for all: